kubernetes-sigs/kustomize/cmd/config/docs/commands/set.md

-To print the possible setters for the Resources in a directory, run `list-setters` on a directory -- e.g. `kustomize config list-setters DIR/`.
+To print the possible setters for the Resources in a directory, run `list-setters` on a directory -- e.g. `kustomize cfg list-setters DIR/`.

 #### Tips